5-Day Oahu Itinerary with Kids: The Perfect Family Vacation Plan

 Early Morning: Diamond Head Summit Trail

-I cannot stress this enough: go early.
-The Diamond Head State Monument now requires reservations, so book yours online at least two weeks in advance and choose the earliest time slot available, ideally between 6:00 and 6:30 AM.
+I can't stress this enough: go early.
+Diamond Head State Monument requires advance reservations for non-residents - book online at gostateparks.hawaii.gov up to 30 days in advance and grab the earliest slot, ideally 6:00-6:30 AM.
+Out-of-state entry is $5 per person plus $10 per vehicle (cards only).
 This is non-negotiable for two reasons.
-First, the trail is brutally hot and completely exposed once the sun gets high.
-Second, the parking lot fills up fast and the crowds can turn a peaceful hike into a conga line.
+The trail is brutally hot once the sun is up.
+The lot fills fast and the crowd turns it into a conga line.

-The hike itself is about 1.6 miles round trip with roughly 560 feet of elevation gain.
-It is steep in places, and there are stairs -- lots of stairs -- including a dark tunnel and a narrow spiral staircase near the summit.
-Kids ages five and up generally handle it well as long as they are used to some physical activity.
-For younger kids, I recommend a hiking-style carrier rather than a stroller, which is completely impractical here.
+The hike is about 1.6 miles round trip, roughly 560 feet of gain.
+Steep in places, lots of stairs, dark tunnel, narrow staircase near the summit.
+Five and up generally handle it well if they're used to some physical activity.
+Younger kids, hiking carrier - a stroller is impractical here.

-Bring water, sunscreen, and your compact binoculars -- the view from the top is one of the most photographed panoramas in all of Hawaii, and kids love being able to spot the tiny surfers in the water below and the planes landing at the airport in the distance.
-The whole hike takes about an hour to ninety minutes with kids.
-You will be back at the car before most tourists have finished breakfast.
+Bring water, sunscreen, and your compact binoculars.
+The view is one of the most photographed panoramas in Hawaii and the kids love spotting the tiny surfers below and planes landing at HNL in the distance.
+The whole hike runs an hour to ninety minutes with kids.
+You'll be back at the car before most tourists have finished breakfast.

 Mid-Morning: Hanauma Bay Snorkeling

-When you arrive, you will watch a short educational video about the reef ecosystem -- my kids actually love this part -- and then take the trolley or walk down the steep hill to the beach.
+When you arrive, you'll watch a short educational video about the reef ecosystem (my kids actually love this part), then take the trolley or walk down the steep hill to the beach.
 The snorkeling here is extraordinary.
-The bay is a protected marine life conservation area, and the fish are abundant and unafraid of people.
-Even in shallow water near the shore, your kids will see parrotfish, tangs, butterflyfish, and if they are lucky, a sea turtle gliding past.
+The bay is a marine life conservation area and the fish are abundant and unafraid of people.
+Even in shallow water near shore, your kids will see parrotfish, tangs, butterflyfish, and if they're lucky, an honu gliding past.

-For kids who are not confident swimmers, the left side of the bay near the rocky edge has very shallow water -- sometimes only a foot or two deep -- where fish swim right up to the shore.
-A mask and snorkel are all they need.
-You can rent snorkel gear at the concession stand, but I always bring our own for a better fit and to avoid the line.
+For kids who aren't confident swimmers, the left side of the bay near the rocky edge has very shallow water - sometimes a foot or two deep - where fish swim right up.
+A mask and snorkel is all they need.
+You can rent gear at the concession but I always bring our own for fit and to skip the line.

-Timing note: Plan to arrive at Hanauma Bay by 8:30 or 9:00 AM after Diamond Head.
-The bay reaches capacity quickly, especially on weekends.
-Give yourselves about two to three hours here, which is plenty for kids before they get tired and hungry.
+Timing note: plan to arrive at Hanauma Bay 8:30-9 AM after Diamond Head.
+The bay reaches capacity quickly.
+Two to three hours is plenty before kids get tired and hungry.

 Afternoon: Lunch in Kaimuki

-After Hanauma Bay, drive about fifteen minutes to the Kaimuki neighborhood for lunch.
-This is one of Honolulu's best food neighborhoods, and it is wonderfully un-touristy.
-Waialae Avenue is the main drag, lined with a mix of longtime local spots and newer restaurants that are worth every minute of the drive.
+After Hanauma Bay, drive about fifteen minutes to Kaimuki for lunch.
+One of Honolulu's best food neighborhoods and refreshingly un-touristy.
+Waialae Avenue is the spine, lined with longtime local spots and newer restaurants worth the drive.

-For families, I love Koko Head Cafe for brunch-style fare -- their cornflake french toast is legendary and the portions are massive enough to split with kids.
-If you prefer something lighter, Mud Hen Water does beautiful modern Hawaiian cuisine with a focus on local ingredients.
-For quick and casual, Himalayan Kitchen serves incredible Nepali and Indian food that my kids devour, and Banan has the best acai bowls on the island, made with locally grown bananas.
+For families, Koko Head Cafe for brunch-style fare - their cornflake french toast is legendary and the portions are massive enough to split with kids.
+Lighter?
+Mud Hen Water does beautiful modern Hawaiian with a focus on local ingredients.
+Quick and casual?
+Himalayan Kitchen serves incredible Nepali and Indian food the kids destroy.
+And Banan has the best acai bowls on the island, made with locally grown bananas.

 After lunch, head back to Waikiki for pool time and rest.
-Your kids have been going since dawn, and they will need the downtime.
-Trust me on this -- trying to pack in too much on the same day as Diamond Head and Hanauma Bay is a recipe for meltdowns.
-A quiet afternoon at the pool or beach sets everyone up for a great evening and an even better day three.
+The kids have been going since dawn.
+Trust me.
+Cramming more into the same day as Diamond Head and Hanauma Bay is a recipe for meltdowns.
+A quiet afternoon at the pool sets everyone up for a great evening and a better day three.

 Day 3: North Shore Day Trip